 In fact, there are a number of reasons why you might like to choose Oktoberfest Blumenau over others across the world such as:

 Oktoberfest held in Blumenau just so happens to be the largest Oktoberfest celebration in the world, second only to the beer-lover’s festival in Munich and attracts upwards of 600,000 attendees each year.

 Blumenau was the centre of German immigration roughly 200 years ago and still retains its Germanic heritage.
 Many of the city’s most historic buildings are heavily influenced by this fact and you could early be forgiven for thinking you’re in Europe.

 If you’ve ever been to Oktoberfest in Munich you’ll know that the weather can be moody.
 The perfect weather in Blumenau ensures that the festival will never be cancelled due to rain.

 The South American country is the world’s third largest beer market behind the USA and China.
 Per capita, Brazilians consume 68.3 litres of beer earning the nation a rank higher than that of Denmark, DK.

 There is no shortage of authentic German cuisine in sight, not to mention beer gardens!
 Everything you could expect to eat and drink at an Oktoberfest festival anywhere else in the world, you’ll find it here, and then some.

 If you’re travelling throughout South America, Blumenau is definitely a place that you’ll want to stop by especially if you’re in the mood for 18 days of pure party pandemonium.
-If you’ve never been, it’s highly recommended that you attend the 2015 Oktoberfest Blumenau and book your flights and accommodation early.
+If you’ve never been, it’s highly recommended that you attend Oktoberfest in Blumenau and book your flights and accommodation early.